Traditional Easter Dinner Ideas

 Easter Breads

 Nothing quite compares to the aroma and taste of freshly baked bread.
 Homemade rolls are always a good idea.
-Make extra so you can have ham sandwiches for leftovers!
 Our classic Easter bread also looks beautiful on the table.

 Easter Desserts

 When it comes to Easter Desserts and Treats, we don’t mess around.
-In fact, we love Easter desserts and treats so much, we created an entire, separate post dedicated to them.
 These tasty treats can be served along with Easter dinner or even as surprises in Easter baskets.
 They are as fun to make as they are to eat!
-We featured our Chessmen Banana Pudding with our menu plan below.
+We feature our Chessmen Banana Pudding with our menu plan below.
 Here are a few more of our favorites.

 Cakes